Updated: Jun 22

 First of all, whether you are running 5:00/mi or 15:00/mi, you are a RUNNER.
 If you're running 10 miles per week or 100 miles per week you are a RUNNER.
 If you are walking half of your runs, you are a RUNNER.
 If you RUN you are a RUNNER.
 Period.

-Your fitness does not define your worth as a person, nor as an athlete.
+Your speed does not define your worth as a person or athlete.

 Every run has a purpose, and running faster is not better.